AdaCore/learn/content/courses/ada-idioms/chapters/essential_idioms_for_packages.rst

 consideration.
 The type :ada:`Real` might be declared here too, but it might be better declared in a
 :ref:`Named Collection of Declarations <Ada_Idioms_Named_Collection_Of_Declarations>`
-package referenced in a with-clause.
+package referenced in a with_clause.
 In any case this package declares types and subprograms that manipulate values of the types via parameters.

 Variables might also be declared in the package, but not as the central purpose